 - Any event needing a complete access audit trail

-For most Vision 2030 events in Saudi Arabia, full accreditation is not just recommended — it is a requirement.
+For Vision 2030 events in Saudi Arabia: full accreditation is not just recommended — it is a requirement.
+The scale, media visibility, and VIP attendance profile of flagship Saudi events demand multi-zone credential control and complete audit trails.

 Registration vs. Accreditation: Feature Comparison